TFL Bylaws

 3 percent

-D. The Treasure must issue a complete report in the final TFL Today each season detailing the finances of the league.
+D. The Treasure must issue a complete report to the league at the end of each season detailing the finances of the league.